RSE-Cambridge/iris-openstack/cambridge.md

 * use the network "cumulus-network" (it is VLAN based, not VXLAN)
 * we have very few floating IPs currently available, please use them wisely
 * avoid the largest VM size, unless you really need that much memory in one host

+### Skylake

+Each hypervisor (Dell PowerEdge C6420) has two Intel Xeon Gold 6142 (i.e. a total of 64 hyperthreaded cores runing at 2.60 GHz per hypervisor) with 192GB RAM (i.e. 3GB per hyperthreaded core) and around 400GB of local SSD.
+There is a bonded 2 x 25GbE link to a redundant pair of switches.

+The hardware includes a 6142F with integrated 100G omni-path, wired into the cumulus fabric with a 2:1 overcomit, but it is currently unsed by IRIS.

+### Cascade Lake

+Each hypervisor (Dell PowerEdge C6420) has two Intel Xeon Platinum 8276 (i.e. a total of 112 hyperthreaded cores runing at 2.20 GHz per hypervisor) with 192GB RAM (i.e. 1.7GB per hyperthreaded core) and around 800GB of local SSD.
+There is a single 50GbE Mellanox ConnectEx-6 ethernet link (with the option for RoCEv2 via SR-IOV).

+The hardware also includes a (currently unused by IRIS) HDR100 Mellanox Infiniband connection.

 ## Create First Server